Login / Register to access your benefits

 Condition-based monitoring enables an organisation to adopt a predictive maintenance approach driven by digital technologies.
 Connected devices and machine learning, operating within an Internet of Things (IoT) architecture, generate rich streams of data on plant performance.

-While predictive maintenance is not a recent innovation, developments in data acquisition and analysis are a game-changer, says Richard Jeffers, Solutions and Technical Director at RS.
+While predictive maintenance is not a recent innovation, developments in data acquisition and analysis are a game-changer, says Richard Jeffers, Maintenance engineering expert.
 “The cost of generating and processing data has dramatically reduced.
 You no longer need human beings to collect and interpret it – technology can do all that,” Jeffers notes.

 “What hasn’t changed is the cultural shift required to derive value from data.
 You need an organisational attitude to data that values an engineer that operates in a calm environment because they’re in control, not running around like a superhero fixing broken things.
 Many businesses are still rewarding the hero culture, rather than rewarding the analytical culture.”